 - Saltwater rinse is also considered a home remedy for toothache.
 Salt is a natural antiseptic that can kill bacteria.
 Wisdom teeth sometimes push other teeth while cutting through and create cysts while erupting.

 - Liquor like bourbon or brandy and whisky are considered pain relievers, because it has numbing qualities of distilled liquor.
 You can also rub these liquor onto the wisdom tooth which can dull the pain receptors easing the discomfort.

 - Aloe vera can also be used to reduce inflammation around the erupting wisdom tooth and soothe the pain.
 When applied directly on the gums, aloe vera gel can cool the area and provide temporary relief.

 - Cloves can be used as an analgesic to relieve pain.
-Clove oil contains qualities to fight bacteria that grow in mouth resulting in infection and pain.
+Clove oil contains qualities to fight bacteria that grow in the mouth resulting in infection and pain.
 Clove oil is available over the counter.
 You can use clove water after boiling 6 cloves in water and draining it.

 - Ibuprofen and aspirin tablets are painkillers can help.
 Do not over do the dosage.